 UNHCR Canada supports distance-learning programs, which ensure degrees obtained in host countries are recognized when refugees return home.
 And we even have a special fund that offers higher education scholarships for refugees in their host countries.

-of refugees are under the age of 18
+Over 52% of refugees are under the age of 18

 Empowering Women to Secure Economic Independence